NIGK23004U Environment, Society and Development in the Global South

 Type of assessment details

 The written assignment is prepared during the course and must be handed in prior to the exam week.
-The oral exam uses the written assignment as its point of departure.
+The oral exam uses the written assignment as its point of departure and is without preparation.
 It includes the titles listed in the officially approved reading list.
 A combined grade is given after the oral exam.

 Aid